TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-usererrorkeyvaultpermissionsnotconfigured.md

 	cloudEnvironments="public"
 />

-# UserErrorKeyVaultPermissionsNotConfigured - We identified that your backup operation failed due to lack of permission to access the key vault or the key used for encrypting the VM
+# Error UserErrorKeyVaultPermissionsNotConfigured

 <!--issueDescription-->
-## **Azure Backup Service does not have sufficient permissions to Key Vault for Backup of Encrypted Virtual Machines.**
+We identified that your backup operation failed due to lack of permission to access the key vault or the key used for encrypting the VM.
 <!--/issueDescription-->

-## **Recommended Docuemnt**
+## **Recommended Documents**

-For more information on encrypted Vm refer [artilce](https://docs.microsoft.com/azure/backup/backup-azure-vms-encryption#encryption-support)
+For more information on encrypted Virtual Machines, please refer to the [documentation](https://docs.microsoft.com/azure/backup/backup-azure-vms-encryption#encryption-support).